 The “thump test,” or pitch, generally proved true.

 We saw no pattern in the straw test.
-Stacy Lyn wanted this to work, and it may some of the time, but in this experiment it was not conclusive.
+Honestly, I really wanted this to work, and it may some of the time, but in our experiment, it was not conclusive.

 There was somewhat of a pattern in “heaviness,” or density, but watermelons like the heavy but inferior #2 (lacked acid), and the light but delightful #4 challenged the pattern.

 Conclusions: What Are the Best Ways to Pick a Ripe Watermelon?